CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 To link an add-on with your application, just follow the following steps:

-1. Go in the organisation of your application and click on the name of the application you want to link with your add-on.
+1. Go in the organization of your application and click on the name of the application you want to link with your add-on.
 2. Go in the **Add-ons** section.
 3. Click on the **Link** button of the add-on you want to link to your application.